 Arroz con queso is rice cooked with cheese.
 This is a very traditional side dish that is typical of Eastern Bolivia.
 Here in the tropical, Amazon region, cattle ranches abound.
 Santa Cruz and Beni are especially well known for their grill-style restaurants and steakhouses, and arroz con queso is one side that is never missing from a good barbeque.
 Some families makes this very simply with just rice and cheese.
 Others add in a few other ingredients.
 Some make this very liquid and sticky and others make it drier.

-2 cups of rice
+2 cups of pearl rice (short grain rice)

-2 carrots, grated very thinly
+1/2 carrots, grated very thinly

 2 tablespoons of butter

-1 red pepper, diced very tiny
+1/2 red pepper, diced very tiny

-1 cup of white cheese, grated
+1 cup of white cheese, grated or cubed

 While you are waiting for your rice to cook, dice your red pepper, and grate the carrots and cheese.

 Sautée the red pepper and carrots in the remaining half of the butter.
-When these are soft, add the grated cheese and rapidly stir it in, ensuring it doesn't stick to your pan, until it melts and is fully incorporated into the vegetables.
+When these are soft, add the milk and grated cheese and rapidly stir it in, ensuring it doesn't stick to your pan, until it melts and is fully incorporated into the vegetables.